Excess Weight Can Weaken The Flu Shot

 And people weren't simply getting sicker — they were also more likely to spread the disease.
 That has the potential to amplify a flu outbreak.

-Shultz-Cherry says this point is highlighted in a study of volunteers at the University of Maryland.
+Schultz-Cherry says this point is highlighted in a study of volunteers at the University of Maryland.

-"The students who were overweight/obese actually had more virus coming out in their exhaled breath," Shultz-Cherry says.
+"The students who were overweight/obese actually had more virus coming out in their exhaled breath," Schultz-Cherry says.

 Another research team studied families in Nicaragua during flu season and found that overweight people shed the virus by an extra day, on average, compared with people of lower body weight.
 That effect was bigger for people who had no or few symptoms.

-Note: An earlier version of this story misspelled Stacey Schultz-Cherry's last name as Shultz-Cherry.